Joisar/Customized-AndroidOS-Demo/README.md

 NOTE: the purpose of creating this repo is purely for debugging the app.

-Here is the scenario, In the application I was missing Timsort.java file so I needed to import it.I found that file in ICS AOSP and imported it by creating java.util package in my application src directory as shown in below screenshot.
+Here is the example scenario, In the application I was missing many classes and one of them is Timsort.java file so I needed to import it.I found that file in ICS AOSP and imported it by creating java.util package in my application src directory as shown in below screenshot.
 ![Alt text](http://thumbnails102.imagebam.com/25100/16445b250997206.jpg "Optional title")